CharlesSchimmel/korminote/README.md

 Korminote: A terminal remote for Kodi!

-Install with "install.sh".
+Install with "install.sh" or "python3 setup.py install" or on Arch Linux: "makepkg -s".
 Uninstall with "install.sh uninstall".

 Usage: